-(B) The area of the site included within a TPP shall not have other plantings or landscape additions planted that will serve to prevent or hinder in any way the planting of the required replacement Heritage Trees.
+(B) Until the issuance of the certificate of compliance, the area of the site included within in a TPP shall not have other plantings or landscape additions that prevent as determined by the Building Officer the planting of the required replacement Heritage Trees.

-(B) (C) Heritage Trees in a TPP that are damaged or as determined by the Building Officer, in consultation with the Village Arborist, shall be required to be replaced by Heritage Trees of equal DBH in the aggregate, in accordance with Section 4-6-6, with those tree species identified in Table A of this Chapter.
+(B) (C) Heritage Trees in a TPP that are destroyed removed or receive major damage as determined by the Building Officer in consultation with the Village Arborist shall be required to be replaced by Heritage Trees of equal DBH in the aggregate, in accordance with Section 4-6-6, with those tree species identified in Table A of this Chapter.
 Replacement trees shall be acquired and planted conformance with Tables C and D of this Chapter.